 Qualifying Events: Parental Leave, Unemployment, Temporary Disability, Military Service (certificant’s or spouse’), Forced Relocation.

-Documentation: Certificants will submit an email request to firstname.lastname@example.org after uploading proof of 16 CE hours.
+Documentation: Certificants will submit an email request to email@example.com after uploading proof of 32 CE hours.
 Certificants will submit supporting documents or documentation such as a doctor’s note (signed, official letterhead), a letter from a former employer or agency, a letter from the office of unemployment benefits, a proof of military service letter, FEMA or Red Cross documentation certifying forced relocation.

 Waiver Period: Four years.
 This is a one-time waiver.